kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     H(k) = - \sum_{x \in k} x \log x

-An incorrect PSF has a notably larger PSF than it peers in the same level of the region tree.
+An incorrect PSF has a notably larger entropy than it peers in the same level of the region tree.
 So this PSF is marked as unreliable hence it is not used as a candidate for its sibling node PSF selection but it is used as a candidate for its own PSF selection.
 This avoids removing correct noisy PSFs.